daneclarkcollins/daneclarkcollins-com/contents/articles/new-horror-fantasy-short-story-rosaga/index.md

 ## Book description

-A terrifying fantasy story from Dane Clark Collins, author of Crossroads of the Never.
+A terrifying fantasy story from Dane Clark Collins, author of _Crossroads of the Never_.

 Long after disappearing on a quest to chase his hallucinatory visions, Dreisin has resurfaced with a story stretching twelve hundred years into the past: a chilling tale of dark magic, cursed love, and a fate far worse than death.
-This is the tale of Rosaga and the Man with Two Faces.
+This is the tale of _Rosaga and the Man with Two Faces_.

 <div class="button-group"><a href="http://www.sagaborn.com/store/rosaga" class="button">Free at SagaBorn</a> <a href="http://amzn.to/1WN7bb2" class="button">$0.99 at Amazon</a></div>